Goob-Station/docs/src/en/community/admin/goob-station-admin-policy.md

 - Read the notes to determine if they’re relevant to the player’s current misconduct.
 - When writing notes, describe the misconduct and how the player responded.
 Be sure to include the rules broken, the player's level of cooperation in the ticket, and any information or warnings given to the player.
 - All notes involving rule breaks should be visible to the player.
 Secret notes should be used only for unconfirmed issues or to document suspicious occurrences that are not rule breaks.
-- Do not show a player someone else's notes, be it through Discord or in-game means.
+- Do not show a player someone else's notes, be it through Discord or in-game means, unless it is to provide more information, proof, or arguments during appeals or admin complaints.
 If they want to share it, they can do so through the admin remarks tab in-game.
 - Notes can only be appealed if the note is invalid AND it has been less than three months since it was applied.
 This does not include wrongfully applied ban-notes, as those should have had their record already deleted, as written in the bans section.

 #### Bans
 - Job bans are to be given out when a player has shown to be too incompetent or unwilling to learn to play a role properly without compromising the game for others.
-  - If a player is being banned for an inability to be responsible with positions of authority, the player should be banned from all of Security and Head roles.
+  - If a player is being banned for an inability to be responsible with positions of authority, the player should be banned from all of the Security and Head roles.
   - If a player is being banned for an inability to follow silicon laws, the player should be banned from AI, Cyborg, and Positronic Brain.
   - If a player is violating antagonist conduct, they should be banned from ALL antagonist roles, not just the one they are violating.
   - If a player is abusing gimmicky or assistant roles to be disruptive, they should be banned from ALL of them (Clown, Mime, Gimmick).